Kalutu/weather-app/README.md

 # Weather App

-This mobile application provides users with real-time weather information, including the current weather, upcoming forecasts, and details for specific cities.
+This is a mobile application that provides users with real-time weather information, including the current weather, upcoming forecasts, and details for specific cities.
 Built with React Native, it offers a cross-platform solution for both iOS and Android devices.

 ## Features